encointer/book/src/protocol-democracy.md

 ### Eligible Reputations

 Each successful cycle attendance for a set of eligible cycles gives you one vote.
-We currently allow only reputations older than the previous cycle but younger than the *reputation lifetime* (relative to proposal submission) to participate in the vote.
+We currently allow only reputations older than the previous two cycles but younger than the *reputation lifetime* (relative to proposal submission) to participate in the vote.
 This is because the count of those reputations is not subject to change anymore.
 We need a reliable count of all eligible reputations in order to determine the maximum amount of possible votes (the *electorate*), which is required for Adaptive Quorum Biasing (AQB) and to determine the minimum turnout.

 ![electorate](./fig/democracy-electorate.drawio.svg)